 The Master of Public Policy and Master of Public Administration programs admission process involves careful review of each applicant's background, experience and goals.
-We accept applications and admit students on a rolling basis, with a priority admission deadline for both terms.
+We accept applications on a rolling basis, with a priority and final application deadline for both terms.
+The admissions committee reviews applications received every two weeks so you will receive an admission decision in a timely way.
+Having a complete application submitted on or before the priority deadline guarantees you consideration for our largest scholarships.
+Applications received before the final deadline are considered for scholarships as funds are available.

 The following application materials are required for admission.